-Choosing eyeglasses that suit your personality and lifestyle
+Choosing accessory glasses that suit your style and personality

 Because people generally recognize you by your face, the eyeglasses you choose become part of your identity.

 Whether you want to appear sophisticated, fun-loving, youthful, conservative or style-conscious, the right eyewear can help you shape how you are perceived.

 And if you choose to wear only one pair of eyeglasses for everything you do, that says something about you, too!

 Eyeglasses can help people see the real you, or they can help create the image you want.
 The key is to find the right eyeglasses frames to match your personality and lifestyle.

 The first step, according to eyewear styling experts, is to consider the different aspects of your life.

 For different looks to suit the occasion, most people can benefit from more than one pair of eyeglasses, just as they need more than one pair of shoes.

 Are you a fast-paced businessperson, an active outdoor enthusiast, a busy mom, a retired senior or a student?
 Are you a creative person, such as an artist or writer?